msalemor/adf-databricks-devops/README.md

 - Upon approval both the ADF json and Databricks code is merged into main
 - In ADF, publish the pipeline

+> Note: parametarize the ADF pipeline and Databricks so that they can be deployed to different environments

 ## CI/CD to Upper Environment(s)

 ### ADF